Twenty-two years. Half of my life.

 Why Nevada?
 Over the last few years, I’ve spent more time adventuring in the Silver State and it’s proven to be an ideal location as a western hub for me.
 Much like my first experiences in the west, it feels comfortable and invigorating; peaceful as well as exciting.
-The drama of the landscape and weather, the access to exciting places to ride and hike, and the climate suit me well.
+The drama of the landscape and weather, the history, the access to exciting places to ride and hike, and the climate suit me well.

 As for the “sort of” part…

 I’ll maintain my Georgia outpost for the foreseeable future.
 Fred and George are still based there and I’ll be back frequently to spend time with them.
 And they’ll be joining me out west from time-to-time for fabulous new adventures as well.

 None of this is to dismiss or diminish my time in the southeast.
 I’ve had some incredible experiences there that have been joyously woven into my fabric.
 But I’ve also had ample opportunity to explore its vast treasures.
 As fond as I am of the south and its beauty, obviously I’ve always longed to be in the west.
 And I now find myself with the opportunity to feed my soul with places and experiences that I’ve wanted for over two decades in ways that can’t be achieved through occasional visits.